superchris/codemash-2024/index.md

 - Browser innovation has absolutely exloded
   - to the point where developers are not keeping up

---

-# A few highlights
+---

+# An embarrassment of riches
 - Web components (custom HTML elements)
 - Websockets
 - Javascript maturation
 - Webassembly

----

-# An embarrassment of riches
-- It's impossible to keep up
-- Browsers are innovating faster then developers
-- New ideas based are not yet mainstream
-- Displacement is uncomfortable

 ---